jxskiss/gopkg/README.md

    "function calling", etc.

 1. `encrypt/crypto` contains some encryption utilities.

-1. `exp/kvutil` contains experimental utilities to work with key-value cache.

 1. `infra/acache` contains an async cache which can be used to fetch and update the latest data periodically and supports expiring a key if it's unused for a period.